Atheris: Location

 They are found in tropical subsaharan Africa, excluding southern Africa.

 Some species have only isolated populations, surviving in small sections of ancient rainforest.
 They once had a much wider distribution but are now declining.

 Conservation status

 Some species are threatened by habitat destruction.

-A major cause of illness and mortality in both caged and wild bush viper snakes is Snake fungal disease(SFD).
+A major cause of illness and mortality in both caged and wild bush viper snakes is snake fungal disease.

 Behavior

 All species have extreme aggressive tendencies.
-All species are strictly arboreal, although they can sometimes be found on or near the ground.
+All species are arboreal, although they can sometimes be found on or near the ground.

-Diet

 Atheris species have been known to prey upon a variety of small amphibians, lizards, rodents, birds, and even other snakes.
 Some species or populations may specialize in eating frogs, but most have been described as opportunistic feeders.
 Prey is typically ambushed from a hanging position, held until it has succumbed to the venom, and then swallowed.

-Reproduction

 All Atheris species are ovoviviparous.
 Mating takes place in October and November, and the females give birth to live young in March and April.